mbHAW/ProjektC/systemd.md

 # See network service messages
 journalctl -u network.service

-# Follor messages as they appear
+# Follow messages as they appear
 journalctl -f

 # Show only kernel messages